A Weekend in Richmond – Local Secrets Revealed

 Learn History At The Virginia Holocaust Museum

 If you prefer a bit of literary history, step across the street to the Edgar Allen Poe Museum.
 Poe was born in Boston, but after being orphaned, he was brought to Richmond at a very young age, and spent much of his childhood in the city.
-The museum attempts to convey what it was like to grow up in Poe’s time and household.
+Housed in the oldest house in Richmond, the museum attempts to convey what it was like to grow up in Poe’s time and household.
+It includes original manuscripts, personal artifacts, and art work.

 Watch NASCAR Or Root For the Local Baseball Team